Lifting and access

 Herkules Lifting and Workshop Access Knowledge Hub

-Herkules should be reviewed by the access problem it solves: painter reach, tire and wheel work, underbody access, vehicle movement, compact bay limits, retrofit needs, and safer daily positioning.
+Herkules lift selection starts with the access problem it solves: painter reach, tire and wheel work, underbody access, vehicle movement, compact bay limits, retrofit needs, and safer daily positioning.

 Answer first

-Herkules should be reviewed by the access problem it solves: painter reach, tire and wheel work, underbody access, vehicle movement, compact bay limits, retrofit needs, and safer daily positioning.
+Herkules lift selection starts with the access problem it solves: painter reach, tire and wheel work, underbody access, vehicle movement, compact bay limits, retrofit needs, and safer daily positioning.

 Workshops lose time and create avoidable strain when technicians work around the vehicle instead of positioning the vehicle around the job.